phako/geotate-gps-receiver/docs/sdf-format.md

 # SDF file format

 The SDF format is equivalent to the binary header and the capture data.
-No processing is done on those components after getting them from the device.
+No modifcation of the data is done after getting them from the device.

 ## Important bytes